panda3d/panda3d-docs/glossary.rst

       other programming languages.
 Implemented in Panda3D via :class:`.AsyncFuture`.

+   glb
+      A binary form of the :ref:`glTF file format <gltf-files>`.

+   glTF
+      A standard :term:`model` and scene file format.
+See :ref:`gltf-files`.

    instancing
       The practice of showing a particular 3D model multiple times without duplicating the model in memory, see :ref:`instancing`.